 Similarly, you'll then need to do the same for proof of address.

 The live verification check only takes a minute or so.
 Once complete you'll be taken to your Coinbase dashboard.

 Add a payment method

-Back on the dashboard, scroll down and now click “Add a payment method”.
+On the Coinbase dashboard, scroll down and now click "Add a payment method" (or go to Settings).